markmarijnissen/supermove/README.md

 		});
 ```

-The stream should deliver an array with Layout-Specification:
+The stream should deliver a Layout-Specification:
 ```javascript
 var specs = [
 	{